Trump’s pick to run consumer watchdog faces skeptical Senate

-WASHINGTON — Kathy Kraninger, President Donald Trump’s nominee to take over the nation’s watchdog for banks, credit cards and payday lenders, made her public debut in front of the Senate Banking Committee on Thursday, where she is facing extremely hostile questioning from Senate Democrats.
+WASHINGTON — Kathy Kraninger, President Donald Trump’s nominee to take over the nation’s watchdog for banks, credit card companies and payday lenders, made her public debut in front of the Senate Banking Committee on Thursday, where she faced extremely hostile questioning from Democrats.

+Democratic senators called into question her qualifications to run the Consumer Financial Protection Bureau as well as her role in the Trump administration’s immigration policy in her current job with the Office of Management and Budget.
+But with a 51-seat Republican majority, Kraninger’s nomination to run the CFPB is likely to be confirmed.

-President Trump nominated Kraninger on June 18 to replace Mick Mulvaney, Trump’s budget director, who has been acting director of the Consumer Financial Protection Bureau since late November.
-Mulvaney has taken the bureau in a more business-friendly direction than his predecessor Richard Cordray, President Barack Obama’s director for the CFPB.
+Trump nominated Kraninger on June 18 to replace Mick Mulvaney, the administration’s budget director, who has been acting director of the Consumer Financial Protection Bureau since late November.
+Mulvaney has taken the bureau in a more business-friendly direction than his predecessor Richard Cordray, President Barack Obama’s director of the CFPB.

 Kraninger’s nomination has been somewhat controversial, since she has no experience in banking or financial services.